bogaudio/BogaudioModules/README.md

   - Mutes per channel.
   - Right-clicking a mute buttons solos that channel (un-mutes that channel and temporarily mutes all others).
 Right or left click will un-solo, restoring the old state.
 Multiple channels can be "soloed" at once.
   - The fader handles contain lights indicating the signal level out of that channel.
+  - The master output has MUTE and DIM controls (DIM is a partial mute, with a value configurable on the context menu; it defaults to -12dB).
-  - The Output saturates (soft clips) at +/-12 volts.
+  - The output saturates (soft clips) at +/-12 volts.

 _Polyphony:_ The module is monophonic: if a polyphonic cable is present at an input, its channels will be summed.